-Under Learning Mobility of Individuals (Key Action 1), students at higher education institutions holding a valid Erasmus Charter for Higher Education (ECHE) can spend an internship period between 2 months and 12 months in an enterprise or organization in another program country to develop hands on work experience in the occupational field relevant to their study area.
+Under Learning Mobility of Individuals (Key Action 1), students at higher education institutions holding a valid Erasmus Charter for Higher Education (ECHE) can spend an internship period (minimum 60 days) in an enterprise or organization in another program country to develop hands on work experience in the occupational field relevant to their study area.

 The scope of the enterprise or the organization where a student makes internship should be directly related to study area of the student and contribute her/him by providing practical work experience.
 In this regard, Erasmus student mobility for traineeship cannot be used for research assignments and analysis purposes for the study area.

 You have to follow application dates and compelete online application to participate in Traineeship Mobility.